Being a single parent is hard enough without worrying about budgeting your money.

 It doesn’t have to be a lot of money, just any extra cash you come across.
 It could be just a few dollars at the end of the month.

-Remember to plan life insurance into the budget while your children are still young.
-You want to ensure they are taken care of if anything ever happens to you.
+Remember to plan life insurance into the budget while your children are young.
+You want to ensure they are cared for if anything ever happens to you.

 Consider Sinking Funds